eldorplus/react-hello-world/README.md

 The `src/index.js` file above, loads the application into the `root` div element using react-dom library.
 Because we `import React` we don't need to load it with a `<script />` tag in the browser from `index.html`, it should be part of the compiled `bundle.js`.

 Lets add our first unit test!
+This test will be ran by `jest`.
 All it does is verify that the render function gets called.
 If you comment out the `require` line, the test will fail.

     import ReactDOM from 'react-dom';
     import expect from 'expect'; // eslint-disable-line import/no-extraneous-dependencies